mrbru12/GreenRim/README.md

 # GreenRim
-Steam RimWorld game mod.
-GreenRim is a simple mod that increases RimWorld's vegetation growth speed and plants abundance in some biomes, making the world feel more immersive, cozy and fresh!
+GreenRim is a simple RimWorld mod that increases RimWorld's vegetation growth speed and plants abundance in some biomes, making the world feel more immersive, cozy and fresh!
+Mod availble at https://steamcommunity.com/sharedfiles/filedetails/?id=1939945822&tscn=1594549262.